AUQIB92/blockchain-developer-bootcamp-final-project/README.md

 ## Project Workflow

  1. City Mayor will deploy Smart contract (variant of ERC721)  on Ehereum Network (Main/Testnet) .
- 2. City Mayor will  mint tokens in order to regiter assets to the real  Owners (It is Pertenent to mention that, only Mayor(Smart Contract Deployer ) will be able to mint Tokens.
+ 2. City Mayor will  mint tokens in order to register assets to the real  Owners (It is Pertenent to mention that, only Mayor(Smart Contract Deployer ) will be able to mint Tokens.
 Sice this is Regulated, in order to test functionalties users are advised to deployed contract first).
  3. Owners have the option to put thier assets for sale by setting price and approving buyers to be able to buy specific assets.
  3. Approved Buyers will only be able to buy assets which then can sell to other buyers by first approving them.
  3. We also incorporated an assessment phase that allows city Mayor to appreciate or deppreciate the asset by either increasing or decreasing the asset price.
  4. As part of the future work, we also plan to include  auction mechanism and other governance realted stuff.
-### Installation Instruction for running  RealEstateDApp Locally
+### Installation Instructions for running  RealEstateDApp Locally
 #### Install truffle
 ```
 npm install -g truffle